thewijay/Intima_Back-End/README.md

+## 💡 Project Overview

+**Intima** is an AI-Based Sexual and Wellness Healthcare Assistant developed to help individuals confidently discuss and explore sensitive health concerns related to sexual health, gynecology, and wellness.
+This backend service powers intelligent document retrieval and chat-based interaction, making healthcare information more accessible and private.

+This project is developed as part of an academic module in the **2nd year, 2nd semester** by a group of undergraduate students at the [Sabaragamuwa University of Sri Lanka](https://sab.ac.lk/).

+---

 # 🐳 Intima Backend – Dockerized Development Setup

 Welcome to the Intima backend project!
 This guide will help you get the development environment up and running using **Docker**.